 Excluded Matters Signposting Admissions The process for challenging admissions decisions is set out in our admissions policy on the school website in accordance with relevant statutory guidance.
-Exclusions The process for challenging exclusions decisions is set out in the DfE's statutory guidance and information can be found at: School suspensions and permanent exclusions - GOV.UK National Curriculum content Please contact the Department for Education at www.education.gov.uk/contactus School re-organisation proposals on Where concerns are not adequately addressed by the academy, complain can be raised directly with the Department for Education.
-Staff conductCertain complaints about staff may need to be dealt with academy's internal disciplinary procedures, when appropriate.
+Exclusions The process for challenging exclusions decisions is set out in the DfE's statutory guidance and information can be found at: School suspensions and permanent exclusions - GOV.UK National Curriculum content Please contact the Department for Education at www.education.gov.uk/contactus School re-organisation proposals Where concerns are not adequately addressed by the academy, complaints can be raised directly with the Department for Education.
+Staff conduct Certain complaints about staff may need to be dealt with under academy's internal disciplinary procedures, when appropriate.

-5 Concerns about statutory assessments of special educational needs should be raised directly with the local authority.
+Statutory assessments of Special Educational Needs (SEN) Concerns about statutory assessments of special educational needs should be raised directly with the local authority.
 Complaints about services provided by other providers who may use school premises or facilities Providers should have their own complaints procedure to deal with complaints about service.
 Please contact them directly.
 Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.